YouTrip vs Revolut vs amaze vs Wise vs Wirex & More: Multi-Currency Cards Comparison (2024)

 Incepted in 2016 by You Technologies Pte Ltd, YouTrip lays claim to being the first digital multi-currency account in Singapore.

-The card is quite popular among Singaporeans with its ease of use, as well as being created by a local Singaporean company.
+The card is quite popular among Singaporeans because of its ease of use, and it was created by a local Singaporean company.

 What We Like About YouTrip